 Mann Region - The Australian Capital Territory and southern NSW

 Ms Lundy was appointed to the Board as a non-executive Director on 25 March 2015 to fill a casual vacancy and was elected as a non-executive director on 5 December 2015.
-She is the chair of the Data, Digital & Technology Committee and a member of the Policy & Advocacy Committee.
+She is a member of the Audit & Risk Management Committee and the Policy & Advocacy Committee.

 Ms Lundy retired as the Senator for the ACT on 24 March 2015, having been first elected to the Federal Parliament in 1996.
 She was re-elected at every subsequent general election.
 She served as the Federal Minister for Sport and Multicultural Affairs and Minister Assisting for Industry, Innovation and the Digital Economy in the Gillard/Rudd Government.

 She is heavily involved in a large number of community and sporting activities which reflect her broad range of interests.

 Ms Lundy is the Managing Director of Technology Innovation Partners Pty Ltd, a private consulting company.
 She is also a Director of the Australian Cyber Security Research Institute, Australian Sports Technology Network and the Australian Grand Prix Corporation.
 Ms Lundy also works part time as the ACT and region Local and Defence Industry Advocate.

 Hoddle Region - South Sydney and the Illawarra

 Ms Mastroianni was appointed to the Board as a non-executive Director on 19 January 2015 to fill a casual vacancy and was elected as a non-executive director on 5 December 2015.
-She is the chair of the Audit & Risk Committee and a member of the Finance & Investments Committee.
+She is the chair of the Audit & Risk Management Committee and a member of the Finance & Investments Committee.

 Ms Mastroianni is an experienced Director and CEO with expertise in strategic planning, mergers and acquisitions, financial and risk management, corporate governance and change management.
 Ms Mastroianni is currently the Group CEO of UOW Enterprises, a global education company which is a subsidiary of the University of Wollongong.